ABitCraft/my-mac-os/readme.md

 ![](https://raw.githubusercontent.com/nikitavoloboev/my-mac-os/master/night.png)

 > Dark appearance.
 All apps are in one desktop since there is delay in switching between macOS multiple desktops.
 Dock is hidden.
-Desktop background is dynamic.

 ![](https://raw.githubusercontent.com/nikitavoloboev/my-mac-os/master/light.png)